sverweij/dependency-cruiser/doc/faq.md

 ## Troubleshooting

-### Q: TypeScript, coffeescript, livescript or Vue Single File Component (SFC) dependencies don't show up.
+### Q: TypeScript, CoffeeScript, LiveScript or Vue Single File Component (SFC) dependencies don't show up.
 How can I fix that?

 **A**: Install the compiler you use in the same spot dependency-cruiser is installed (or vv).

 Dependency-cruiser doesn't come shipped with the necessary transpilers to handle these languages.
-In stead it uses what is already available in the environment (see [below](#q-does-this-mean-dependency-cruiser-installs-transpilers-for-all-these-languages)).
+Instead, it uses what is already available in the environment (see [below](#q-does-this-mean-dependency-cruiser-installs-transpilers-for-all-these-languages)).
 You can check if the transpilers are available to dependency-cruiser by running `depcruise --info`.

 When it turns out they aren't yet:

-- if you're runnning dependency-cruiser as a global install, install the necessary transpilers globally as well.
+- if you're running dependency-cruiser as a global install, install the necessary transpilers globally as well.
 - if you're running dependency-cruiser as a local (development-) dependency, install the necessary transpilers there.